 There have been a number of cases over the years of autistic children and adults with extraordinary musical talent.
 This sits quite comfortably in my mind with the gift for number which some autistic people demonstrate; music and mathematics share the same underlying structures.
 For these purposes, however, I want to focus on people such as Dylan who don’t show any obvious musical gift; while I’ve seen Dylan pick up a pair of drumsticks and keep effortless time, he doesn’t play an instrument.
 At home he lets me play piano and recorder but draws the line at harmonica; his arm clamps quickly across his head if I so much as pick it up.

 Perhaps for this reason it’s taken a while for Dylan to tolerate my Bob Dylan collection.
 It is only tolerate though: I bought Dylan a copy of the Essential Bob Dylan last Christmas but it’s never been out of its case.
 Could this be about pitch and key?
 Is Dylan less enamoured of Bob than Nina because of the way they sound?
-I don’t think I have encouraged one rather than the other; I play them both equally and with equal joy.
-I could draw this distinction though; I don’t dance to Bob Dylan.
+I don’t think I have encouraged one rather than the other; I play them equally and with equal joy.
+I don’t dance to Bob Dylan though…

 Over the last year my Dylan has discovered that he loves to dance.
 Every evening he chooses some music then holds his arms out to me.
 When I say ‘dance’ I should qualify this: it is spinning rather than dancing.
 Dylan takes you by the arms and with his eyes closed he spins clockwise as fast as you are prepared to accompany him.
 I have never known him become dizzy; he would spin all night if I let him.
 Every trick I try I cannot last more than one song.
 It ends with me clutching the table: I’m sorry Dylan mummy’s dizzy.
 This, then, is music as sensory pleasure: choose a singer with perfect pitch; give her the Ebs and Bbs; lay down a rhythm; and spin, spin, spin.